carpentries-incubator/cwl-novice-tutorial/setup.md

       * Look for "CWL (Rabix/Benten)" and click the blue "Install in WSL: Ubuntu" button.
 5. Open a terminal and install tutorial prerequisites
    * Choose "Terminal" > "New Terminal" from the menu in the "WSL : Ubuntu" VS Code window.
-   * Copy the following `sudo apt-get update && sudo apt-get install -y python3-venv wget graphviz`
+   * Copy the following `sudo apt-get update && sudo apt-get install -y python3-venv wget graphviz nodejs`
    * Paste it into the terminal window
    * Press <kbd>Return</kbd> to run it.
 You will need to use the UNIX password you set earlier.